Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![XSS](/assets/images/Coffe%20Shop/Coffe%20XSS%20example.png)

 Great, our first finding is the XSS vulnerability.
-I also noticed the URL is also may be vulnerable to SQL injection attacks as it directly reflects what's in the URL
+I also noticed the URL is also may be vulnerable to XSS attacks as it directly reflects what's in the URL

 ![XSS2](/assets/images/Coffe%20Shop/URL%20Reflected%20back%20at%20us.png)

 {% include tip.html content="Input sanitization & encoding user input can help prevent this types of attacks." %}

-Manipulating the URL with a simple sql injection statement allows me to retreive all the coffees from the database
+let's try manipulating the URL with a simple sql injection statement

 ```sql
 coffee.php?coffee=1' or 1=1-- -
 ```

+This SQL injection allows us to retrieve all the items from the database

 Since 1=1 equates to true we get all the available items.
 The comment delimiter -- - means that anything after it will be treated as comment and thus ignored

 ![Simple SQL exploit](/assets/images/Coffe%20Shop/XSS%20Injection%202.png)

 Great, so with this POC working, we can try to extract the number of columns we're dealing with.
-Glancing at the image below, there's probably 7 columns
+Glancing at the image below, there's probably `7` columns

 ![Number of Columns](/assets/images/Coffe%20Shop/Number%20of%20columns.png)

-Extracting the number of columns using the following line
+We can extract the number of columns using the following line

 ```sql
 coffee=1' union select null,null,null,null,null,null,null-- -